Kitiona Tausi

-Kitiona Tausi (born December 1954) is a Tuvaluan politician.
-Tausi was elected to the Parliament of Tuvalu in the 2022 by-election to represent the Nanumanga electorate.
+Kitiona Tausi (born December 1954) was elected to the Parliament of Tuvalu during 2022 elections to represent the Nanumanga electorate; However he was not re-elected in the 2024 Tuvaluan general election.

 He was appointed Deputy Prime Minister & Minister for Fisheries and Trade in the Natano Ministry to succeed Minute Alapati Taupo.

 Career

 Tausi trained in theology and was appointed as a priest of Tuvalu's main church, Ekalesia Kelisiano Tuvalu, and acted as the General Secretary of the organisation.
 From January 2011 until his retirement he was a parish minister at the Vaialofa Vaiaku Church on Funafuti.
 Following his retirement, he was appointed as a chaplain to Fetuvalu Secondary School.

-Following his retirement as a parish minister, on 28 September 2020, he established the first private newspaper to operate in the country – Tuvalu Paradise News, and was editor of the print newspaper and website.
+Following his retirement, as a parish minister, on 28 September 2020, he established the first private newspaper to operate in the country – Tuvalu Paradise News - and was editor of the print newspaper and website.
 The Tuvalu Paradise News was published until Tausi was appointed as a member of parliament.
+In February 2024, Tausi began the publication of a newsletter under the title Island of Hope.

 He has been appointed to a number of Tuvaluan government and non-government organisations, including: Tuvalu Association of Non Government Organizations (TANGO), the Tuvalu National Private Sector Organisation (TNPSO), and prior to his election as a member of parliament he was the chairman of the Tuvalu Broadcasting Corporation (TVBC) board of directors.